phil-baller/dominion/text.md

-# Dominion Organization Website
+# Charity Organization Website

-Welcome to the Dominion Organization Website repository!
-This project is built using Next.js and Sanity CMS to promote charity events, share news, and provide information about the organization.
+Welcome to the Charity Organization Website repository!
+This project is built using Next.js and Sanity CMS to promote charity events, share news, and provide information about our organization.

 ## Table of Contents